AI DC header

 AI has transformed data centre design requirements.
 The adoption of AI applications is pushing data centres to evolve, requiring specialised infrastructure that caters to the unique demands of Machine Learning algorithms.
 Three key areas will need to evolve to keep up with increasing worldwide AI spending.

-(Graphics Processing Units) and DPUs (Data Processing Units), which draw considerably more power, emit more heat and occupy more space compared to traditional CPU-powered racks.
+First and foremost, there’s a huge increase in the appetite for power.
+AI computation relies heavily on specialised processors, particularly GPUs (Graphics Processing Units) and DPUs (Data Processing Units), which draw considerably more power, emit more heat and occupy more space compared to traditional CPU-powered racks.

 Secondly, this means data centres must invest in robust power infrastructure and devise efficient cooling solutions to prevent overheating to combat relentless energy consumption.
 While air cooling still has a role to play, it often falls short in cooling AI hardware efficiently.
 Often, liquid cooling is the preferred option for high-performance chips, offering superior cooling and potential cost benefits.